johnsquibb/EurorackPowerBreakout/README.md

 - 10uF local power bypass (optional)

 ## Usage
-The breakout board is designed to be placed on the left-hand or right-hand side of a standard 0.1" breadboard.
+The breakout board is designed to be placed on the left-hand or right-hand side of a standard breadboard with 0.1" lead spacing.
 For the left-hand orientation, the -12V connection will be on the top power bus rail, and +12V on the bottom.
 This coincides with the power pins of a left-hand orientation of a TL074 op amp IC package that I frequently use (pins 4 and 11).
 See [image](./image/eurorackPower10pin_breadboard.jpg) for a visual reference.

 The LEDs are optional, and can be omitted and/or replaced with extra header pins.
 I use the convention of red for +12V and yellow for -12V.
 I use a minimum of 1k ohm resistors for LEDs, but higher values may be used to reduce the brightness.